Skip to main content

 It’s getting there.
 You’ve identified the audience, purpose, and features for your app.
 You’ve understood how The Motivator doesn’t live up to those designs.
 And you’ve made a few fixes at all levels—purpose, structure, and surface.

-It’s clear that your app’s getting closer to your design goals.
+It’s clear that your app is getting closer to your design goals.
 But it’s also clear there’s a long way to go.
 We can’t take you all the way there, step-by-step.
 That’s beyond the scope of this Trailhead module.
 We’ve introduced you to the basics of design and taught a few techniques to get you started expressing your ideas.

 But, we can show you The Motivator, made over by our design team.
-So, without further ado, go back to Analytics Studio, and open The Motivator 2 dashboard.
+So, without further ado, go back to Analytics Studio and open The Motivator 2 dashboard.

-The final version of the Motivator dashboard
+The final version of The Motivator dashboard.

-Cool!
-You can see right away how the finished makeover improves on the original.
+Cool, you can see right away how the finished makeover improves on the original.

 • Purpose enhancements.
 It now includes the all-important leaderboard on the left, a Time Period filter, and lots more details about all types of activities.
 Plus it now includes account details.

 • Structure enhancements.
 The summary KPIs are at the top, where we moved them.
 Also, the KPIs for each member of the team are top left, where they’re most prominent and easy to reach.
-And the space is apportioned much more appropriately: Instead of large bars just representing totals of each activity, the same amount of space has tons of detail for all the activities.
+The space is apportioned much more appropriately: Instead of large bars just representing totals of each activity, the same amount of space has tons of detail for all the activities.
 In addition, like elements are together, while different elements are separated from each other.

 • Surface enhancements.
 The aesthetics are just right—and get your users excited about your app.
 Colors work together.
 It’s easier to pick out elements with the new color palette.
 Type sizes are consistent.
 Similar elements are similarly sized, colored, and arranged.
-The whole thing just looks professional!
+The whole thing just looks professional.

 A Designer Admin’s Work Is Never Done

 Maybe that’s good enough for now.
 But as the admin for DTC, you soon find that leaving well enough alone is never good enough.
-Your user’s expect enhancements, and there’s always a way to make an app more usable, right?
+Your users expect enhancements, and there’s always a way to make an app more usable, right?

 For example, you’ve heard about the Analytics Studio pages feature, which can make dashboards easier to use by dividing content into multiple pages.
 They let you tell a story by creating a dynamic pathway through your dashboard.
-Maybe each activity in The Motivator can get its own page, and you can add useful details, such as seeing each reps progress toward quota, closed won and lost deals, and total revenue.
+Maybe each activity in The Motivator can get its own page, and you can add useful details, such as seeing each rep's progress toward quota; closed, won, and lost deals; and total revenue.
 That can help you and them understand how activities contribute to sales performance and see if certain types of activities have more impact than others.

 Resources